 —Dodecatheon Meadia 'Deluxe Mix'.
 (100) DODE-17D.
 Packet: $2.50

 'SHOOTING STARS'.
 Beautiful small nodding flowers in clusters, in shades of white, pink, red, and lilac, May to June, on stems to 16".
 Hardy perennial woodland plant.
 N. America.
 Zone 3.
-Prechill seed.
+Prechill seed 8 weeks.